Enhancing menu navigation and account overview on adidas.de

 📍Main Menu UX Improvements:

-ORIGINALÂ Website
+ORIGINAL Website

-Improving the user experience (UX) of the Adidas Germany website (https://www.adidas.de/en) can enhance customer satisfaction and boost conversions.
+Improving the user experience (UX) of the Adidas Germany website (https://www.adidas.de/en) will enhance customer satisfaction and boost conversions.
 The account section prioritizes function over experience, but its minimal design and text-heavy layout hinder quick access to key actions.
-Users may struggle to find order tracking, personal details, or saved discounts without clear visual cues or guided pathways.
-To elevate the overall user journey, this section outlines design improvements such as better categorization, touch-optimized navigation, enhanced feedback loops, and a more user-centric account layout.
-These changes aim to reduce friction and increase user confidence across both platforms.
-While the site offers a wide range of categories, the depth and density of the main menu can overwhelm users.
-The lack of intuitive grouping makes it harder to scan and navigate efficiently, increasing cognitive load during the browsing experience.
+Users often struggle to find order tracking, personal details, or saved discounts due to a lack of clear visual cues or guided pathways.

 SOLUTIONS